agda/agda/doc/user-manual/language/safe-agda.lagda.rst

 * :option:`--allow-exec`; allows system calls during type checking.

+* :option:`--no-load-primitives`; allows the user to bind the sort and level primitives manually.

 The option ``--safe`` is coinfective (see :ref:`consistency-checking-options`); if a module is declared safe, then all its imported modules must also be declared safe.